Nikoloz Basilashvili: 2017: Second ATP final

-2018: First ATP title and best career-high ranking by a Georgian player
+2018: German open title, best Georgian player ranking

 In July 2018, he made it into the main draw of the German Open in Hamburg as a qualifier and went on to win the tournament, defeating Leonardo Mayer 6–4, 0–6, 7–5 in the final and becoming the first Georgian player to win an ATP tournament.
-After winning his first title, Basilashvili moved to World No. 35 in the world standings, his highest ever singles ranking and also the highest ever by a player from Georgia in the post-Soviet era.
+After winning his first title, Basilashvili moved to a new career-high World No. 35 in the world standings, the highest by a player from Georgia.
 In October 2018, he won his second ATP title by upsetting top seed Juan Martín del Potro in the final of the China Open.
 In December in Doha, he lost to Novak Djokovic in three sets after beating Albert Ramos Viñolas and Andrey Rublev.

-2019: Top 20 debut and career-high ranking, third ATP title
+2019: Hamburg title and top 20 debut

 In 2019, he lost in four sets to the later semifinalist Stefanos Tsitsipas at the Australian Open after beating two qualifiers in four and five sets.
 At the ATP 500 tournament in Rotterdam in February, as the 9th seed, he beat Hyeon Chung before losing to Márton Fucsovics.
 His performance earned him his career-high ranking of World No. 19.

-He then played the 2019 Dubai Tennis Championships where he beat Karen Khachanov and Roberto Bautista Agut before falling to Borna Coric of Croatia.
+He then played the 2019 Dubai Tennis Championships where he beat Karen Khachanov and Roberto Bautista Agut before falling to Borna Ćorić of Croatia.
 At the 2019 Indian Wells Masters he suffered an upset to Prajnesh Gunneswaran of India.
-At the 2019 Miami Open he reached the fourth of a Masters 1000 for the first time in his career where he was defeated by qualifier Felix Auger-Aliassime.
+At the 2019 Miami Open he reached the fourth of a Masters 1000 for the first time in his career where he was defeated by qualifier Félix Auger-Aliassime.

-In July, Basilashvili successfully defended his Hamburg title, saving two match points against Alexander Zverev in the semifinal and beating Andrey Rublev in the final.
+On 27 May 2019, Basilashvilli reached his highest ever singles ranking of world No. 16 making him the highest ranked player from Georgia.
+In July, Basilashvili successfully defended his Hamburg title defeating Andrey Rublev in the final.
+En route to doing so, Basilashvili saved two match points against Alexander Zverev in the semifinals.

 At the 2019 US Open he defeated Márton Fucsovics from Hungary in the first round and qualifier Jenson Brooksby in the second round before losing to another qualifier, the German Dominik Koepfer in the third.

-2020: Loss of form, out of top 30
+2020: Loss of form, tour suspension due to COVID

-At the 2020 Australian Open, Basilashvili lost in the second round to Fernando Verdasco in 4 sets.
-At the 2020 US Open, he lost in the first round to John Millman.
+Basilashvili started his 2020 season by representing Georgia at the first edition of the ATP Cup.
+Georgia was in Group B alongside Spain, Japan, and Uruguay.
+Against Spain, he lost to Rafael Nadal.
+Spain won the tie over Georgia 3–0.
+Against Japan, he lost to Yoshihito Nishioka.
+Japan won the tie over Georgia 2-1.
+Against Uruguay, he beat Pablo Cuevas in three sets.
+Georgia won the tie over Uruguay 2–1.
+Georgia ended third in Group B. Seeded 26th at the Australian Open, he lost in the second round to 2009 semifinalist, Fernando Verdasco, in four sets.

-He finished the year ranked No. 40 in singles.
+At the Rotterdam Open, Basilashvili lost in the first round to seventh seed Andrey Rublev.
+In Dubai, he was defeated in the second round by Jan-Lennard Struff.